szstonelee/redisoo/use.md

 **redisoo_connection** is the connection string for the way to connect to the database.

-e.g. MySQL is installed in IP 192.168.64.5 with default listening port 3306
+e.g. MySQL server is installed in IP 192.168.64.5 with default listening port 3306

 * Ip:  192.168.64.5
 * Port: 3306